 The original title of the epic was based on the opening words: “He Who Saw the Deep” (“Sha naqba imuru”) or, in the earlier Sumerian versions, “Surpassing All Other Kings” (“Shutur eli sharri”).

 The origins of the Gilgamesh epic are intertwined with the origin of language and literature.
 We derive the word “literature” from Latin, meaning “letters”.
-The earliest form of writing we have discovered are not vast epics of the Homeric kind.
-They are merely documentations of business transactions, or political agreements, or other administrative requirements.
+The earliest forms of writing we have discovered are not vast epics of the Homeric kind.
+They are merely documents of business transactions, or political agreements, or other administrative documentation.
 For humans, written language appears to originate with the rise of commerce between cities.
-It is a common understanding which lays the basis for exchange.
+It is a common understanding which lays the basis for exchange, and something which does not rely solely on the memory of one person.
+The written word replaced recollection (something Plato seems to have lamented).
 The earliest writings from Meospotamia are pictographic, such as the head of an ox.
-It is not a complicated enough script to handle vast artistic creations.
+The script is not a complicated enough to handle vast artistic creations.
 By 2800 BC, a new form of writing had emerged.
 Scribes began using the wedge-end of a stick to make marks, rather than the pointed end to draw pictures.
-Today, we call this script “cuneiform”, a word which originates from the Latin “cuneus” meaning “a wedge”.
+Today, we call this script “cuneiform”, a word which originates from the Latin “cuneus” meaning “a wedge.”
 It is in this script that we find the earliest examples of the Sumerian Gilgamesh epic.
 It was a complex written language, and likely only the scribes would have been able to read and write it.
-At the same time, the Egyptians invented an even more complex written system which we today call “hieroglyphics” coming from the Greek words for “sacred” and “carving.”
+At the same time, the Egyptians invented an even more complex written system which we today call “hieroglyphics,” a word coming from the Greek for “sacred” and “carving.”